apache/nuttx/configs/pic32mz-starterkit/README.txt

     2. Serial Output

        The OS test produces all of its test output on the serial console.
        This configuration has UART1 enabled as a serial console.
+This can easily be changed by reconfiguring with 'make menuconfig'.

     3. Toolchain

        By default, the Pinguino MIPs tool chain is used.
 This toolchain selection can easily be changed with 'make menuconfig'.

+    4. Default configuration:  These are other things that you may want to change in the configuration:

+       CONFIG_ARCH_CHIP_PIC32MZ2048ECM=y : Assumes part with Crypto Engine CONFIG_PIC32MZ_DEBUGGER_ENABLE=n  : Debugger is disabled
+       CONFIG_PIC32MZ_TRACE_ENABLE=n     : Trace is disabled
+       CONFIG_PIC32MZ_JTAG_ENABLE=n      : JTAG is disabled